 You may see good qualities in your partner; they might be a great friend to others, or contribute to their community.
 It’s not shameful to love an abuser or someone for who they could be or for the person they led you to believe they were.

-After hurtful or destructive behavior reaches a peak, there may be periods of “calm” in your relationship when your partner makes apologies and promises that the abuse will never happen again.
+After hurtful or destructive behavior reaches a peak, there may be periods of “calm” in your relationship when your partner apologizes and promises that the abuse will never happen again.
 During calmer periods, it might seem like your partner is back to being their “old self” – the wonderful person they were at the beginning of the relationship.
-You might feel that if you could just do or say the “right” things, the person you fell in love with would stay and the abuse would end.
-But, there is nothing you could do or say to prevent the abuse, because the abuse is not your fault.
-It has nothing to do with you and everything to do with the choices your partner makes.
-Those periods of calm are often a tactic that an abusive partner uses to further confuse and control their partner.
+You might feel that if you could just do or say the “right” things, the person you fell in love with would stay, and the abuse would end.
+But, there is nothing you could do or say to prevent the abuse because the abuse is not your fault.
+It has nothing to do with you and everything to do with your partner’s choices.
+Those periods of calm are often a tactic an abusive partner uses to further confuse and control their partner.

 - Your abusive partner experienced trauma

 Abusive partners are human beings who are complex, like everyone else.
 They may be dealing with their own traumas, past or present.
 As their partner, you care about them, and maybe you hoped you could help or “fix” them.
 But whether they’re dealing with a mental illness, addiction or an abusive childhood, there is NO excuse for them to abuse their partner in the present.
 Abuse is always a choice and is never okay.
 The truth is, even though you love your partner, you can’t “fix” another person.
 It’s up to them to get help addressing their own trauma and their abusive behavior.

 - Love can be a survival technique